devopsarr/readarr-go/readarr/docs/MediaManagementConfigApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiUpdateApiV1ConfigMediamanagementRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiUpdateMediaManagementConfigRequest struct via the builder pattern

 Name | Type | Description  | Notes